enriquebelarte/kmm-labs-v1.1/README.md

 ## In-Cluster build module from sources

-In this example we will build the kernel module in our cluster from a sources in a git repository.
+In this example, we will demonstrate how to build the kernel module in our cluster using sources from a git repository.
+The process involves several steps:

-First we will add a `ConfigMap` that will contain all the information about the build process such as the image we are using (DTK in our case), the remote git repository where sources are hosted or the compiling commands.
+1) Adding a ConfigMap: We will create a ConfigMap to store all the necessary information for the build process, including the image we are using (DTK in this case), the remote git repository containing the sources, and the compiling commands.

-After that we will create the Module object itself which will set the registry where the resulting image will be, the secret for a possible authentication, the previous `ConfigMap` that will be used or which nodes should the pods be scheduled on.
+2) Creating the Module object: Next, we'll create the Module object itself.
+It will configure the registry for the resulting image, set up a secret for possible authentication, specify the previously created ConfigMap for use, and define the nodes where the pods should be scheduled.

 Applying next file in an OpenShift cluster should build and load a kmm-ci-a module in the nodes labeled with a `worker` role:

+**in_tree_build.yaml**

 ```yaml
     ---